Phosphatherium: Description

 Some features of the teeth and jaw structures of P. escuilliei show significant individual variation, including the development of the molar crests (lophodonty).
 Part of this individual variation is related to sexual dimorphism.
 This includes the development of the submaxillary fossa housing muscles for mastication.

+The Schmelzmuster of P. escuilliei has two layers, with the outer layer being composed of radial enamel and the inner layer of Hunter-Schreger bands (HSBs), which begin at the enamel-dentine junction and constitute about 85% of the enamel's thickness.